gchq/gaffer-doc/docs/administration-guide/security/user-control.md

     This page is under construction.

-The security layer for Gaffer is currently only enforced by the REST API.
-We recommend restricting users such that they do not have access to the cluster and by only allowing users to connect to Gaffer via the REST API.
+The user authentication layer for Gaffer is currently only enforced by the REST API.
+We recommend restricting users such that they do not have access to the underlying Java API so that all queries are authenticated and executed via the REST API.

 In the REST API the `User` object is constructed via a [`UserFactory`](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/rest/factory/UserFactory.html).
 In the Spring REST API an abstract implementation of this class is used, `AbstractUserFactory`, which is then used in the passing of HTTP headers for authentication.

-Currently, we only provide one implementation of this, the `UnknownUserFactory` which will always just return `new User()`.
+Currently, there is a single default implementation of this; the `UnknownUserFactory` which simply returns a new `User` with `UNKNOWN` as the user ID.
 The `UnknownUserFactory` is the default factory, to specify the user factory class define the `gaffer.user.factory.class` [REST property](../gaffer-config/config.md#application-properties).

 ## Writing a User Factory